What remains, after the act

 They do not explode.

-They do not unfold.
+They do not develop.

 They exist only after.